sswastioyono18/cv/README.md

 <br> _vast knowledge and experience from various sectors such as financial, e-commerce and crowdfunding_ <br>

 ## What I want to be
-Looking for a place that can give me constant challenge and opportunity I would love to leverage my experience and knowledge to improve the quality of the team and organization.
+Looking for a place that can give me constant challenge and opportunity <br>
+I would love to leverage my experience and knowledge to improve the quality of the team and organization.

 [Email](mailto:email.tyo@gmail.com) / [LinkedIn](https://www.linkedin.com/in/sactio-swastioyono/)